 Jonathan Cedarbaum co-chairs the firm's False Claims Act Group and is a leader of its Cybersecurity, Privacy and Communications Group.
 Mr. Cedarbaum also litigates Administrative Procedure Act, constitutional and international cases.
 He counsels clients on regulatory matters and represents them before administrative agencies and congressional committees—not only in the area of data security and privacy, but also on matters concerning financial services and healthcare.

 Mr. Cedarbaum rejoined the firm in 2011 after spending two years in the leadership of the Justice Department's Office of Legal Counsel, where he ultimately served as Acting Assistant Attorney General in charge of the Office, which provides authoritative legal advice to the White House, the Attorney General, and all executive branch departments and agencies.

-During his time at the OLC, Mr. Cedarbaum was deeply involved in the development and early implementation of the Dodd-Frank and Affordable Care Acts.
-As a member of the Justice Department's senior leadership and as a legal counselor to senior officials across the government, he was also involved in numerous other statutory and regulatory initiatives, including in the areas of cybersecurity and data privacy, economic sanctions, patent reform, procurement reform and energy development.
+During his time at OLC, Mr. Cedarbaum was deeply involved in the development and early implementation of the Dodd-Frank and Affordable Care Acts.
+As a member of the Justice Department's senior leadership and as a legal counselor to senior officials across the government, he was also involved in numerous other statutory and regulatory initiatives, including in the areas of cybersecurity and data privacy, economic sanctions, procurement reform and energy development.